 ●Ferritin — Measures ferritin, a protein that stores iron in the liver and spleen

 In a person with iron deficiency anemia, the serum iron, transferrin saturation, and ferritin are lower than normal and the TIBC may be higher than normal.

 Search for source of blood and iron loss — Once the diagnosis of iron deficiency anemia is made in an adult, it is important to identify the cause of blood loss.
 The healthcare provider may ask questions about the following situations, which can increase the risk of developing iron deficiency anemia:

 ●For women, history of menstrual bleeding, pregnancy, delivery

-●GI problems such as ulcer, H. pylori infection, celiac disease
+●GI problems such as ulcer, Helicobacter pylori (H. pylori) infection, celiac disease

 ●Surgery on the GI tract (eg, gastric bypass for weight loss)

 ●Family or personal history of colon cancer